 If you’re looking for a set-it-and-forget-it option, composite is your best friend.
 Made from a blend of recycled plastic and sustainably sourced wood fibers, composite raised garden beds offer the best of both worlds: the classic look of wood without any of the upkeep.
 These boards are designed to be incredibly durable and low-maintenance, meaning they won't rot, splinter, or warp over time.
 They stand up to rain, sun, and snow without needing to be stained or sealed, giving you more time to focus on your plants.
 It’s a smart, sustainable choice that’s built to last for decades.

-Metal: Sleek & Long-Lasting
+Metal: A Sleek and Long-Lasting Option

 For a modern, clean look, it’s hard to beat metal.
 Metal garden beds are exceptionally strong and have an impressive lifespan, often lasting 20 years or more.
 They are completely immune to problems like rot and termites, which can plague other materials.
 The thin profile of metal beds also means you get slightly more growing space for the footprint.
 Their sleek design complements a variety of home styles, from contemporary to industrial, and they heat up a bit faster in the spring, which can give your veggies a head start.

-Wood: The Classic Choice
+Wood: The Timeless, Classic Choice

 Wood is the traditional choice for a reason—it offers a timeless, natural look that blends beautifully into any garden.
 The best options are naturally rot-resistant woods like cedar and redwood, which can last for many years.
 Pine is a more budget-friendly alternative, but it will break down much faster unless it’s been treated (and you’ll want to be careful about what chemicals are used for treating wood near edible plants).
 While beautiful, all wood will eventually need maintenance or replacement as it succumbs to moisture and pests.
 You can learn more about how to choose a raised garden bed material to see if wood is right for you.